masterAgriculture10/SDEV220_FinalProject_Team2/README.md

 # SDEV 220 Team 2 Final Project
+Authors: Yahya Alrobaie, Gunnar Dahl, Alvin Hampton, Shanika Person

 ### Purpose
-To allow students to view and enroll in college courses
+To allow users to view and enroll in college courses

-### Users
+### Userbase
-Students and teachers of some university
+Students of some university

-### Features
+## Features
-- Students sign in, view classes, choose a class to request enrollment in
-- Teachers sign in, view enrollment requests, confirm/deny requests
-- Gui using tkinter
+- Login window that authenticates users
+- Course tab that allows the user to view and select courses to enroll in
+- Schedule tab that allows the user to view the courses they are enrolled in
+- Each user's schedule is persistant across sessions